Albird-o/Albird-o.github.io/_pages/about.md

 <div style="flex:2; min-width:330px;">

 In grade 12 I semi-retired from competing due to injuries and burnout, I still managed to pass on my love for the sport to the next generation however through coaching.
-Despite juggling competing, coaching and grade 12 I still managed to get the highest math methods mark in the grade and graduated with an ATAR of 96.9, below is me with this award at graduation.
+Despite juggling competing, coaching and grade 12 I still managed to get the highest math methods mark in the grade and graduated with an ATAR of 96.9, to the left is me with this award at graduation.

-Back to coaching though, I am so grateful for this opportunity, it helped me not only develop my own communication skills but also the confidence and fitness of hundreds of adolesecents I got to work with.
-Below is a spontaneous photo taken of me outside the climbing gym after a coaching shift in 2022.
+Back to coaching though, I am so grateful for this opportunity, it helped me not only develop my own communication skills but also the confidence and fitness of hundreds of adolesecents I got to work with. you can see a spontaneous photo taken of me outside the climbing gym after a coaching shift in 2022.

 </div>